hiulit/cross-compile-godot-raspberry-pi/README.md

 - [Open an issue](https://github.com/hiulit/cross-compile-godot-raspberry-pi/issues) if you find a bug.
 - [Create a pull request](https://github.com/hiulit/cross-compile-godot-raspberry-pi/pulls) if you have a new cool feature to add to the project.
-- [Start a new discussion](https://github.com/hiulit/cross-compile-godot-raspberry-pi/discussions) about a feature request.

 ## 🙌 Supporting this project